Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 \begin{theorem} Let $(X,\Delta)$ be a three-dimensional $\bQ$-factorial dlt pair with $\bR$-boundary which is projective over $T$, and let

 be a sequence of $(K_X+\Delta)$-flips and divisorial contractions over $T$.
-Then after finitely many steps all the maps are flips and the flipping loci are disjoint from $\lfloor \Delta_i \rfloor$.

-Moreover, if all three-dimensional $\bQ$-factorial klt pairs projective over $T$ and with the underlying scheme being birational to $X$ admit terminalisations, then after finitely many steps all the flipping loci in the above sequence are disjoint from $\Supp \Delta_i$. \end{theorem} \begin{proof} Since divisorial contractions decrease the Picard rank (cf.\ \autoref{remark:relative-Picard-rank}), we can assume that the above sequence consists only of flips.
+Then after finitely many steps all the maps are flips and the flipped and flipping loci are disjoint from $\lfloor \Delta_i \rfloor$. \end{theorem} \begin{proof} Since divisorial contractions decrease the Picard rank (cf.\ \autoref{remark:relative-Picard-rank}), we can assume that the above sequence consists only of flips.

-The first part follows by the same argument as in \cite[Theorem 4.2.1]{fujino05}.
+The result then follows by the same argument as in \cite[Theorem 4.2.1]{fujino05}.
 The proof employs the two dimensional MMP (\autoref{thm:surface-excellent-mmp}).
 Implicitly, this reference assumes the normality of the irreducible components of $\lfloor \Delta \rfloor$, but what is only needed is normality up to a universal homeomorphism (see \cite{HW19a}) which follows from \autoref{lem:properties-of-plt}.
+We point out that the irreducible components $Y \subseteq X_i$ of the flipping and flipped loci cannot be contained in the prime divisors $D \subseteq \Supp \Delta_i$ satisfying $\dim D = 1$ (otherwise, $D=Y$, and so $Y$ would be a divisor).
+Similarly, the flipped contraction is small (\cite[Lemma 6.2]{KollarMori}), thus the flipped locus must also have codimension at least $2$ and therefore it cannot contain a divisor of dimension $1$.
+Thus, no new phenomena show up and the proof is really exactly as in \cite[Theorem 4.2.1]{fujino05}. \end{proof}

+\begin{theorem} Let $(X,\Delta)$ be a three-dimensional $\bQ$-factorial dlt pair with $\bR$-boundary which is projective over $T$, and suppose that all three-dimensional $\bQ$-factorial klt pairs projective over $T$ and with underlying scheme birational to $X$ admit terminalizations.
+Let

+be a sequence of $(K_X+\Delta)$-flips and divisorial contractions over $T$.
+Then after finitely many steps all the flipped and flipping loci in the above sequence are disjoint from $\Supp \Delta_i$. \end{theorem}